OFFICE OPENING HOURS DURING AUGUST

 CARD READERS

-To make things easier we have now introduced a number of card readers which you will find throughout the church.
-The CollecTin reader is near the Icon of Padre Pio, instructions are listed next to the machine.
-You can use this for all offertories and donations.
+We have introduced a number of card readers which you will find throughout the church.
+The CollecTin card reader is near the Icon of Padre Pio, instructions are listed next to the machine.
+You can use this for all gift aid and non-gift aid offertories and donations.
+The other card reader for candles is situated in the narthex near the statue of St Teresa and can be used only for candles.
+The Repository can now accept payments by card as well as cash.

 QR SCAN POINTS